 – Sunday: Move Into Stillness

-Yoga for a Healthy Back Workshop Series; Next session TBA.
+Yoga for a Healthy Back Workshop Series; Next session coming soon.
 Fee of $65.

 Andrea Campos Smith is offering this 6-week exploration/workshop.
 She will guide you in the practice of asanas (poses) to strengthen abdominal muscles and stretch tight hamstrings and hip flexors.
 She will also show you how to release muscle tension that may contribute to or lead to back pain.
 And lastly, you will learn to gently explore posture and movement habits that affect the function of your spine.
 Her first series has ended but she is planning to begin again with series I for new students and to offer series II for continuing students.